lingduoduo/CheatSheet/notes.md

 2/6/2023
 Be your own artist and always be confident in what you’re doing.
 If you’re not going to be confident then you might as well not be doing it

+3/6/2023
+Good luck is when opportunity meets preparation, while bad luck is when lack of preparation meets reality.